Chocolate Coconut Macaroons

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

-This post was originally published in 2010 and was updated to include new photos, new text, and an updated recipe in 2021.
+This post was originally published in 2010 and updated in 2021 to include new photos, revised text, and an updated recipe.

 pulsaroons – HA!